tedneward/Azgaarnoth/Classes/Paladin/Treachery.md

 ## Channel Divinity
 When you take this oath at 3rd level, you gain the following two Channel Divinity options.

-***Conjure Duplicate***.
-As an action, you create a visual illusion of yourself that lasts for 1 minute, or until you lose your concentration (as if you were concentrating on a spell).
+***Conjure Duplicate.*** As an action, you create a visual illusion of yourself that lasts for 1 minute, or until you lose your concentration (as if you were concentrating on a spell).
 The illusion appears in an unoccupied space of your choice that you can see within 30 feet of you.
 The illusion looks exactly like you; it is silent; it is your size, is insubstantial, and doesn’t occupy its space; and it is unaffected by attacks and damage.
 As a bonus action on your turn, you can move the illusion up to 30 feet to a space you can see, but the illusion must remain within 120 feet of you.

 For the duration, you can cast spells as though you were in the illusion’s space, but you must use your own senses.
 Additionally, when both you and your illusion are within 5 feet of a creature that can see the illusion, you have advantage on attack rolls against that creature, given how uncanny the illusion is.

-***Poison Strike***.
-You can use your Channel Divinity to make a weapon deadlier.
+***Poison Strike.*** You can use your Channel Divinity to make a weapon deadlier.
 As a bonus action, you touch one weapon or piece of ammunition and conjure a special poison on it.
 The poison lasts for 1 minute.
 The next time you hit a target with an attack using that weapon or ammunition, the target takes poison damage immediately after the attack.
 The poison damage equals 2d10 + your paladin level, or 20 + your paladin level if you had advantage on the attack roll.

 ## Aura of Treachery
 Starting at 7th level, you emanate an aura of discord, which gives you the following benefits

-* ***Cull the Herd***.
-You have advantage on melee attack rolls against any creature that has one or more of its allies within 5 feet of it.
+* ***Cull the Herd.*** You have advantage on melee attack rolls against any creature that has one or more of its allies within 5 feet of it.

-* ***Treacherous Strike***.
-If a creature within 5 feet of you misses you with a melee attack, you can use your reaction to force the attacker to reroll that attack against a creature of your choice that is also within 5 feet of the attacker.
+* ***Treacherous Strike.*** If a creature within 5 feet of you misses you with a melee attack, you can use your reaction to force the attacker to reroll that attack against a creature of your choice that is also within 5 feet of the attacker.
 The ability fails and is wasted if the attacker is immune to being charmed.

 You can use this ability three times.
 You regain expended uses of it when you finish a short or long rest.